 Your Own Car

-In theory, if you drive a car registered in another country into Turkey, you can stop at the first PTT branch you come to, give them a photocopy of your auto registration document and your passport, be enrolled in the HGS system, and obtain an HGS registration sticker/label or an HGS registration card.
+In theory, if you drive a car registered in another country into Turkey, you can stop at the first PTT branch you come to, give them a photocopy of your auto registration document and your passport, pay TL10 to be enrolled in the HGS system, and obtain an HGS registration sticker/label or an HGS registration card.
 Displayed in your front windshield/windscreen, these identify you to the HGS system.

 You must then pay a minimum of TL30 to the credit of your HGS account to be used in payment of tolls.
 (This rate is for a Class 1 vehicle such as a motorcycle, normal passenger car, pickup truck or minivan measuring no more than 3.20 meters (10.5 feet) between front and rear axles.
 The minimums for larger vehicles are higher, as the tolls are higher.
 More...)

 You may also be able to enroll in HGS at participating Shell fuel stations.
 More...